Private Yoga FAQs

 Do I need a separate room for my yoga practice?

-Definitely not.
-I teach private yoga in living rooms, on the back porch, even an open entryway works.
+No. I teach private yoga in living rooms, on the back porch, even an open entryway works.
 I have taught office yoga classes in conference rooms, hallways and even break room kitchens.
 My goal is to create a calm, supportive space for you wherever you are.
 I bring music, essential oils and props to set up a yoga-studio like experience in your home or office.
 All you need is room for your yoga mat.

 Do you provide a yoga mat and props?

+Yes.
 I do provide yoga mats and props.
 Most of my private yoga clients do wish to buy their own personal props once their practice is established.
 If you have carpet, there is a particular mat I recommend which is an investment, but makes a big difference for stability and comfort when practicing on carpeted surfaces.

 I have a dog or a cat, will that be a problem?

-Most dogs and cats benefit from the calm environment created by your yoga practice.
+No. Most dogs and cats benefit from the calm environment created by your yoga practice.
 Some dogs require more attention than we can provide during your session and in that case it can help if they are content being crated in the same room.
 Regarding animal allergies, I use separate blankets for each client and clean props between sessions.
 However, if you have severe animal allergies, I will probably suggest buying your own props right away so you can avoid using props that may have come in contact with a pet.

-My goal is to create the best experience for you given your schedule, your life situation and your space.
+No. My goal is to create the best experience for you given your schedule, your life situation and your space.
 If fitting your yoga practice in to your life means your kids are running around and interrupting you once in a while, that is no problem!
 I am a mom and have had to make adjustments to fit in my yoga practice.
 I think it is a very positive experience for children to see their parents and caregivers make time for yoga and self-care.

 Is virtual private yoga as good as private yoga in-person?

+It depends.
 Virtual private yoga is very convenient and for that reason the benefit can outweigh any drawbacks of not being able to be together in person.
 I have set up my virtual studio to be able to observe your practice and alignment with almost as much detail as in-person private sessions.
 Whether you are meeting with me in-person or virtually, you will receive much more personal attention and support than you would in a group class in addition to the accountability of having me hold the time on the calendar, ready to guide you and to make sure you are showing up for your yoga practice.

 I have a health problem, injury or disease.
 Will yoga cure it?